Get,

 Introduction

-Since we are born, the very first thing we do is we breathe!
-Breathing feeds oxygen to every cell in the body through the lungs and expels out waste carbon dioxide.
-However, we usually take our lung functions and breathing for granted.
-We don’t consider the importance of our lungs unless we experience breathing problems, and the COVID-19 pandemic teaches us this!
+When we are born, the very first thing we do is breathe!
+Breathing, comprising of inspiration (inhale) and expiration (exhale), feeds oxygen to every cell in the body and expels out waste carbon dioxide.
+And it is your lungs that are mainly responsible for this exchange of air, crucial for life.
+However, despite being a crucial body part, we don’t really work on keeping our lungs healthy unless we experience breathing problems.

 Exercises to Improve Your Lung Health